rgangela99/Cornell-Conversational-Analysis-Toolkit/doc/source/oyez.rst

 Oyez Supreme Court Cases Dataset
 ==============================

 A collection of cases from the U.S. Supreme Court, along with transcripts of oral arguments.
-Extends a `smaller dataset`<https://convokit.cornell.edu/documentation/supreme.html> of oral arguments previously released.
+The data was scraped from the `Oyez <https://www.oyez.org/>`_ website.
+Extends a `smaller dataset <https://convokit.cornell.edu/documentation/supreme.html>`_ of oral arguments previously released.
+Contains approximately 1,700,000 utterances over 8,000 oral arguments transcripts from 7,700 cases.

 The corpus is split up into different years spanning 1955 to 2019, each named "oyez_(year)".
-Additional metadata corresponding to cases, and identities of justices, are also included: `cases`<https://zissou.infosci.cornell.edu/convokit/datasets/oyez-corpus/cases.jsonl> and `justices`<https://zissou.infosci.cornell.edu/convokit/datasets/oyez-corpus/justices.tsv>.
+Additional metadata corresponding to cases, and identities of justices, are also included: `cases <https://zissou.infosci.cornell.edu/convokit/datasets/oyez-corpus/cases.jsonl>`_ and `justices <https://zissou.infosci.cornell.edu/convokit/datasets/oyez-corpus/justices.tsv>`_.

-An example of how this corpus is used can be found `here`<https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/tree/master/examples/orientation>.
+An example of how this corpus is used can be found `here <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/tree/master/examples/orientation>`_.

 Note that this corpus is currently in development.
 The oral arguments should be fairly well-formed and complete, but we are missing information about metadata related to cases: in particular, the decisions of each case and how the justices voted.
 We note other uncertainties below as well.